James Johnson (engraver)

-James Johnson (1753? – 26 February 1811) was a Scottish engraver, publisher and music seller known for his connection with the songbook The Scots Musical Museum and the poet Robert Burns.
+James Johnson (bapt.
+1753 – 26 February 1811) was a Scottish engraver, publisher and music seller known for his connection with the songbook The Scots Musical Museum and the poet Robert Burns.

 Life

 Johnson was born in the Ettrick Valley, the third of four children to Bessie Bleck and James Johnstan, a herdsman.

 He may have been trained to become an engraver under James Reed of Edinburgh.
 He was a prolific engraver of music and made the plates for over half the music printed in Scotland from 1772 to 1790.
 His early engravings were done on copper and included Six Canzones for Two Voices (1772), A Collection of Favourite Scots Tunes … by the Late Mr Chs McLean and other Eminent Masters (c1772) and Twenty Minuets (1773) by Daniel Dow.

 In 1786 he became burgess of Edinburgh.

 On 2 July 1791 he married Charlotte Grant, daughter of the writer Lauchlan Grant.
 They had a son, James, baptised on 13 September 1792, who appears not to have survived to his majority.

 He opened a music shop, Johnson & Co., in 1790 in the Lawnmarket in Edinburgh which was continued after his death until 1815 as Johnson & Anderson by his apprentice John Anderson.

 He died in Edinburgh on 26 February 1811 and a public appeal was made for support for his widow in March 1819.